notbenh/stepzero.github.io/technologies/github.md

-Github is a service that hosts [git](#git) [repositories](version_control#repositories) and offers other features to assist in running a coding project.
+Github is a service that hosts [git](#git) [repositories](version_control#repositories) and offers other features to assist in running and collaborating on projects.

 ## Other Resources